 Preventing and combating terrorism within Sweden is a matter for the Police and the Swedish Security Service.
 A new legislation entered into force on 1 July 2006 regulating support from the Swedish Armed Forces to the police in the fight against terrorism.
-According to the legislation and a new framework agreement of 2015 the National Police Commissioner, head of the Department of National Operations (NOA), head of the Swedish Security Service (SÄPO) may request support from the Swedish Armed Forces, which implies the use of violence, to prevent or in other ways intervene against terrorist crime.
+According to the legislation, the National Police Board may request support from the Swedish Armed Forces, which implies the use of violence, to prevent or in other ways intervene against terrorist crime.
 Support from the Swedish Armed Forces may be requested only if the police lacks such specific resources that is needed to master the situation.
 Support by the Swedish Armed Forces under the act, requires permission by the Government, unless there is an immediate urgency.
 A military unit that supports the police shall be under the command of military personnel but the Police have the overall authority and command of the mission.
 Personnel fulfilling their basic training or conducting refresher training should not be used for these kinds of support missions.
 Personnel of the Home Guard may be used.

-The Swedish_Armed Forces is participating in the Joint-action Council against Terrorism.
+The Swedish Armed Forces is participating in the Joint-action Council against Terrorism.
 The Swedish Armed Forces is also a party to the National Centre for Terrorism Threat Assessment.